 Language immersion is the overarching umbrella of a ISP education, with all homeroom lessons conducted in Mandarin, Japanese, or Spanish with teachers from around the world.

-Students study a challenging curriculum of math, science and social studies while learning to communicate in a second language and garnering a global perspective through their knowledge of different cultures.
-English Language Arts is also taught in grades 1 through 5.
+Students study a challenging curriculum of math, science and social studies while learning to communicate in a second language and deriving a global perspective through daily exposure to different cultures.

-The method through which we teach comes from the International Baccalaureate’s Primary Years Programme (PYP), and is rooted in student-led inquiry.
+Our teaching methodology stems from the International Baccalaureate’s Primary Years Programme (PYP) and is rooted in student-led inquiry.
 In a PYP class, children work collaboratively to answer their own questions about the unit’s topic.
 They research, experiment, and problem solve their way through age-appropriate activities set up by the teacher.

 The content of our curriculum is shaped by national and state educational standards.
 Learning a challenging curriculum—aligned with these standards—through the Primary Years Programme ensures that our students gain essential knowledge while becoming independent thinkers and problem solvers.
 Learning the curriculum in a second language ensures that they are also prepared to take their place amongst a growing global community.

 Learn more about:

-- Language immersion at TIS
+- Language immersion at ISP

-- The International Baccalaureate at TIS
+- The International Baccalaureate at ISP

 - National & state educational standards